peristron/testqurade/README.md

 streamlit run streamlit_app.py
 ```

-## Questrade refresh token
+## QT refresh token

-1. Sign in to Questrade and open the API Centre / personal applications area.
+1. Sign in to QT and open the API Centre / personal applications area.
 2. Create or select a personal API application and generate a manual refresh token.
 3. Copy the token immediately and place it under `[questrade]` in Streamlit secrets,
    or paste it into the password-style field in the app sidebar.
 4. Click **Connect / Refresh Questrade**.

-Questrade access tokens are short-lived.
+QT access tokens are short-lived.
 Redeeming a refresh token returns a replacement
 refresh token; the app keeps that replacement only in `st.session_state`.
 Streamlit
 Community Cloud storage is ephemeral, so an app restart can lose the latest replacement
 and make the original secret unusable.
 If reconnecting fails, generate a new manual
 refresh token in Questrade and paste it into the sidebar.
 Treat every Questrade token as
-a high-privilege secret and revoke it from Questrade if exposure is suspected.
+a high-privilege secret and revoke it from QT if exposure is suspected.

 ## LLM and search configuration